 Simple!
 If you're considering purchasing a new Kinetico system for your home, you can Request a Quick Quote from your local Kinetico specialist who will contact you with prices and options.

-Alternatively, or if you need replacement parts, you can use our online locator to find your local Kinetico water specialist who will be happy to help you decide on the proper Kinetico system for your home and family.
-Your local Kinetico water specialist will also have access to replacement parts, including filter cartridges.
+Alternatively, or if you need replacement parts, you can use our online locator to find your local Kinetico water specialist who will be able to help you obtain replacement parts, including filter cartridges.

 Can I buy a system directly from Kinetico?

 No, we don't sell directly to the public.
 You will need to contact your local Kinetico water specialist who will have a variety of options for you to chose from.
 Your local Kinetico water specialist is fully trained and factory authorized to ensure your new Kinetico system is properly sized and professionally installed.

 Can I purchase replacement parts or filters directly from Kinetico?

 No, we don't sell directly to the public.
 You will need to contact your local Kinetico water specialist who will have access to replacement parts and consumibles, including filter cartridges.
 Your Kinetico water specialist is fully trained and factory authorized to ensure your system is repaired properly.

 I own a Kinetico system currently and it needs service, who can I call?